O'Hara Group

 More information on CORS 🔗

-To help understand, lets walk through an example of a page served by Confluence Cloud that includes the Open API Documentation for Confluence macro, configured to display API documention for the URL https://petstore.swagger.io/v2/swagger.json
+To help understand, let's walk through an example of a page served by Confluence Cloud that includes the Open API Documentation for Confluence macro, configured to display API documentation for the URL https://petstore.swagger.io/v2/swagger.json

 In simple cases (such as when no credentials are needed to access the URL), the way it works is as follows: